aikonbrasil/CarND-Advanced-Lane-Lines/README.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+To demonstrate this step, I used the arrays `imgpoints` and `objpoints` obtained in the Camera Calibration step.
+I also reuse the function `cal_undistort`.
+This step could be identified in between lines 78 and 87 in the file called `main.py`.
+The result of one of the test images looks like this one:
+![alt text][image1_undistort]

+Specifically focusing in the edge, in which the effect of the distortion is more evident.
-![alt text][image2]
+![alt text][image2_undistort]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.